paradiselabs-ai/WebSplat/claudeDev_docs/devNotes.md

 5. Autonomy and creativity adjustment system (Completed)
 6. Real-time progress visualization (To Do)
 7. UI design preview window with live TSX rendering (Completed)
+8. Additional views for monetization, SEO, and other aspects (Urgent, In Progress)

 ## Best Practices
 - Follow React and Next.js best practices for component structure and state management